Consumer Packaged Goods Engineering Services

 By simulating shipping conditions, stacking loads, and point-of-sale handling, we help teams reduce packaging weight without compromising performance—supporting both product safety and sustainability goals.

-Beyond packaging, we simulate filling machines, conveyors, robotic arms, press mechanisms, and assembly fixtures for structural integrity and fatigue life.
+Beyond packaging, we simulate filling machines, conveyors, robotic arms, press mechanisms, and assembly fixtures for structural integrity, fatigue life, and reliable high-speed operation.
 This includes:

 - Dynamic loading of automation systems during high-speed operations